 Is BioMin tested on animals?

 No; no animal testing has been used in the development of these products.
 In addition, BioMin toothpastes are vegan-friendly as they contain no animal-derived products.

 Is BioMin a whitening toothpaste?

-BioMin toothpastes are not specifically designed for whitening, but some people do notice their teeth appear brighter and feel cleaner with regular use.
-If you really want whiter teeth, you could use BioMin alongside a home whitening kit or try one of these whitening toothpastes instead.
+No, BioMin toothpastes are not specifically designed for whitening teeth, but some people notice their teeth appear brighter, whiter and feel cleaner with regular use.
+If you really want whiter teeth, you could use BioMin alongside a teeth whitening kit.
+Alternatively, you could try one of these whitening toothpastes instead.

 Where can you buy BioMin toothpaste in the UK?

 BioMin toothpaste is available in some high-street stores and dental practices, but it isn't widely stocked yet.
 You may find it easier to purchase online, where prices may be lower too.
 Click here to view BioMin's product range on Amazon.